motu-tool/mOTUs/README.md

 Check the [wiki](https://github.com/motu-tool/mOTUs/wiki) for more information.

-If you are using mOTUs, please cite:
+If you use mOTUs, please cite:

 > **Reference genome-independent taxonomic profiling of microbiomes with mOTUs3**
 >